-Experience presents don’t even have to be bought, but can be vouchers you make yourself.
+Experience presents don’t even have to cost you a cent, they don’t need to be bought!
+You can create vouchers yourself.
 (Just pop on the computer and design something nifty.
 There are lots of graphic design apps or online sites, like Canva.com, if you don’t have the skills or the wish to do it yourself. )

 1. A Pack of Small Joys

-Couple of Christmases ago Dadonthebrink got a pack of vouchers for small things: a massage, an uninterrupted afternoon and evening watching football, a pub night out, and so on.
-He’s usually the sort of guy that puts family first and takes little for himself, so these little gestures meant a lot to him.
+Couple of years ago Dadonthebrink got a pack of vouchers from me for Christmas.
+These were all small things: a massage, an uninterrupted afternoon and evening watching football, a pub night out, and so on.
+He’s usually the sort of guy that puts family first and takes little time for himself, so these little gestures meant a lot to him.